idahal/Photoify/README.md

 # Photoify

 ## Assignment
 The assignment was to create a instagram clone.
+The project is written in HTML, CSS, JavaScript and PHP and was built using a SQLite database.

 ## Getting Started